silviaCerby/gitbook/docs/management/reporting/how-to-export-analytics-data-from-cerby-to-sumo-logic.md

              ]
          }

-**IMPORTANT:**

      * Contact the Cerby Customer Support team to ask for the `cerby_account` and `cerby_role` values.
 Ensure you add the name of your bucket in the `Resource` parameters.
      * The Cerby Customer Support team will share the values through a Cerby secure secret.
-Refer to the article [View a secret](https://help.cerby.com/en/articles/8705383-view-a-secret) to learn how to view the values.
+Refer to the article [View a secret](https://cerby-test.gitbook.io/cerby-test/how-to-use-cerby/cerby-web-app/secrets/view-a-secret) to learn how to view the values.

   3. Share the bucket name and its path with the Cerby Customer Support team.